-When will my retiree plan be effective?
+When will my Retiree plan be effective?

-If the termination date of your plan is between the first and 14th day of the month, the start date of your retiree plan will be backdated to the first of that same month.
-If the termination date of your plan falls between the 15th and the last day of the month, then the effective date of your retiree plan will be the first of the month that follows.
+If the termination date of your plan is between the first and 14th day of the month, the start date of your Retiree plan will be backdated to the first of that same month.
+If the termination date of your plan falls between the 15th and the last day of the month, the member will have the option of an effective date of first of the same month or the first of the following month.